foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-3.md

 - Your new separator will show up at the bottom of your mod order.
 - Drag it up above the three **DLC** "mods".

-> You do not have to type the name in uppercase.
-That is just my personal preference.

 If you like you can also change the separator's colour.
 You can do so by right-clicking it and clicking **Select Color**.
 You can set the separator to any colour you like, it can be changed anytime, and every separator can have a different colour.
-Which colour you should choose also depends on your chosen MO2 theme (my colour scheme would be far too bright for anyone using dark mode).
+Which colour you should choose also depends on your MO2 theme (my colour scheme would be far too bright for anyone using dark mode).

 ### SKSE & Essentials Separators